foureyes/csci-ua.0480-spring2017-008/slides/20/ajax.markdown

 * parse the JSON... and insert each object's message into document.body as a div

 <br>
-Some setup to serve this exercise, as well as a few others:
+__Some setup to serve this exercise, as well as a few others:__ &rarr;

-* setup a barebones express app
+1. {:.fragment} setup a barebones express app
-* create the json file above in your public folder
+2. {:.fragment} create the json file above in your public folder
-* create an html file called <code>hello.html</code> in your public folder
+3. {:.fragment} create an html file called <code>hello.html</code> in your public folder
 	* set up some boilerplate html
 	* just add script tags to include the following
-* create a JavaScript file called <code>hello.js</code> in your public/javascripts folder
+4. {:.fragment} create a JavaScript file called <code>hello.js</code> in your public/javascripts folder

 </section>